-• Port-Cros National Park (PNPC) was created in 1963.
-It was the first marine nature park in Europe.

-• In 1999, the Conservatoire du Littoral acquired the eastern part of Port-Cros Island, making almost all of the original island territory public and permanently protected, with part of it allocated as military land.

-• The island of Porquerolles only became part of the Park in 2010, after a long process.

-• In 2016, the Park's level of protection was increased with the adoption of the PNPC Charter.
-The Park's area of influence was also expanded to include the adjacent marine area.

-• In 2020, the Bagaud ZMEL (mooring area) was created and the number of visitors began to be restricted.
+- Port-Cros National Park (PNPC) was created in 1963.
+It was the first marine nature park in Europe. - In 1999, the Conservatoire du Littoral acquired the eastern part of Port-Cros Island, making almost all of the original island territory public and permanently protected, with part of it allocated as military land. - The island of Porquerolles only became part of the Park in 2010, after a long process. - In 2016, the Park's level of protection was increased with the adoption of the PNPC Charter.
+The Park's area of influence was also expanded to include the adjacent marine area. - In 2020, the ZMEL (mooring area) of Bagaud was created with the goal of regulating peak attendance at sea.
+Additionally, an agreement between the municipality and a passenger transport company introduced a theoretical limit of 6,000 visitors for the island of Porquerolles, although this limitation, which only applies to land-based visitation, remains poorly enforced.

-This difference between the years of full membership to Port-Cros National Park explains some of the disparities in the development of economic activities (there is a port and builtup areas on the island of Porquerolles) and in the quality of ecosystem preservation.
+This difference between the years of full membership to Port-Cros National Park explains some of the disparities in the development of economic activities (there is a port and built-up areas on the island of Porquerolles) and in the quality of ecosystem preservation.

 In addition, in 2021 a study 48 was launched by PNPC to expand the highly protected area to certain areas of economic and ecosystem interest in the adjacent marine area.
 This initiative was carried out in consultation with local stakeholders, and should create HPAs around the Posidonia seagrass meadows and the 10 underwater trails.
-The challenge of protection is twofold 49 : to reinforce the HPA around the island of Porquerolles through effective protection (only 10% of the island is currently covered by a HPA) and to develop protection in areas of interest in the adjacent marine area.
+The challenge of protection is twofold 49 : to reinforce the HPA around the island of Porquerolles through effective protection (only 10% of the island is currently covered by a HPA) and to develop protection in areas of interest in the adjacent marine area 50 .